geoscixyz/gpg/content/magnetics/magnetics_basic_principles.rst

 Remanent Magnetization
 ----------------------

-From :eq:`integral`, the magnetic response is function of position and magnetization per unit volume :math:`\mathbf{M}`.
-While in most cases the magnetization is assumed to be parallel to the inducing field direction, in some cases this doesn't hold true.
-The full magnetization vector should be written instead as:

-.. math:: \mathbf{M} = \kappa(\mathbf{H_0} + \mathbf{H_s}) + \mathbf{M_{rem}}

-where :math:`\mathbf{H_s}` are secondary fields from neighbouring magnetized objects and :math:`\mathbf{M_{rem}}` is known as the remanent component.
-A good example of remanently magnetized objects are bar magnets.
-While the outside surface of a refrigerator is susceptible, the permanent dipole moment of the magnet is used generate a strong local field, which can hold your family pictures up!
+A toy bar magnetic is a quintessential example of an object that has a remanent magnetization.
+If taken to outer space where there is no inducing field, it still posesses a magnetic field like that of a dipole.
+The acquistion of remanence occurs when a body with magnetic minerals cools through its Curie temperature.
+Above the Curie temperature thermal agitation prevents the elementary dipoles from aligning with the ambient magnetic field.
+As the material cools the magnetic particles can stay aligned and eventually lock into place in a domain structure.
+Each domain has all of its constituent dipoles locked into a single direction.
+This structure stays in place after the ambient field is removed and the object will have a net remanent magnetism.
+Some elements of the process are portrayed in Figure (slide 63).

+Remanent magnetization is very common in man-made objects and in rocks.
+Figure  (slide 62) shows the magnetic signature of multiple UXO buried in a proving ground.
+Each has the signature of a dipole yet the data could not have been explained by induced magnetization of a set of compact objects.
+The orientation of the dipoles is too variable to be explained by that process.
+The proper understanding is that the magnetization of each UXO is composed of two parts: (a) An induced portion (M_I)  and (b) remanent portion  (M_r).
+The net magnetization is

+equation (vectors)   M = M_I + M_r

+also a vector diagram.

+The magnetic field due to the UXO must be evaluated with equation xxxx

+Rocks are also frequently magnetized.
+This is particularly true of magnatic rocks.
+An example that had large consequences in understanding our dynamic earth is shown in Figure (slide 64).
+The is total field magnetic survey data off of the coast of British Columbia.
+The striped pattern of reversed polarity fields is the result of basaltic lavas erupting on the ocean bottom, cooling and aquiring a magnetization in the direction of Earth's field at that time.
+The fact that Earth's field periodically reverses in polarity, and that this was captured by the cooling lava, played a crucial role in the development of the theory of plate tectonics.

-Similar to the previous animation, we added a remanent component oriented east (x-axis) as presented in the :ref:`dipole animation<magnetics_remanent_demo>` below.
-Note that the remanent component is independent of the inducing direction, substantially distorting the magnetic data from the purely induced response.
+Similar to the previous animation, we now add a remanent component oriented east (x-axis) as presented in the :ref:`dipole animation<magnetics_remanent_demo>` below.
+Note that the remanent component is independent of the inducing direction and it substantially distorts the magnetic data compared to the purely induced response.
 Interpreting magnetic data affected by remanence remains a key challenge in exploration geophysics.

 .. .. figure:: ./images/magnetics_remanent_demo.png
 ..   :align: center